EMAIL SIGN UP

 - The agreement of written job descriptions (for employees, Trustees and other volunteers) prior to recruitment.
 These will clearly set out the responsibilities of the role and the role holder’s general or specific responsibility for safeguarding.

 - When advertising a role that works with adults at risk and/or children (or has oversight responsibility for those who do), the advertisement will make it clear that an appointment is subject to a DBS check (or appropriate national equivalent).
 The level of check will depend on the specific requirements of the role and will always comply with the criteria set by the national government for checks.
+Torch will take advice from the DBS organisation and the umbrella body appointed to administer the process for Torch (currently undertaken by Thirtyone:eight).
+Torch will ensure that a reasonable judgement is made and workers are not unnecessarily put through the registration process where there is no need.

 - Application forms will be used for all recruitment and will require applicants to provide the details of two referees, at least one of whom (when relevant) will be able to, and will be asked, to comment on the applicant’s suitability to work with adults at risk and/or children.